 Medical kits: All pilgrims should take a basic medical kit that includes simple analgesia (pain killers), plasters, and oral rehydration treatment.
 An anti-motility agent (such as loperamide) can be carried to treat the symptoms of diarrhoea.
 Pilgrims who take regular medication should ensure they have an adequate supply and carry a copy of their prescription.

-7. World Health Organization.
+6. World Health Organization.
 International and travel health.
 2012; World Health Organization, Geneva.
-Available at: http://www.who.int/ith/en/
+[Accessed 8 October, 2013].
+Available at:

 Pilgrimage (Hajj/Umrah).
 In: Field VK, Ford L, Hill DR (eds).
 Health information for overseas travel.
 National Travel Health Network and Centre, London, UK, 2010.